soufantech/node-ts-lib-boilerplate/README.md

 - set the `license` field (default is `UNLICENSED`).
 You may also include a `LICENSE` file on the root folder.
 - set the `publishConfig.access`to `public` if your package is not meant to be published as a private package.
 - set the `private` field to `false` in order to publish the package.
-- remove the `start` and `watch` commands along with the `ts-node` and `ts-node-dev` depdencies if your project is not intended to be run directly (i.e: imported as a library).
+- remove the `start` and `watch` commands along with the `ts-node` and `ts-node-dev` dependencies if your project is not intended to be run directly (i.e: imported as a library).
 - remove the `test` command along with the `jest`, `@types/jest` and `ts-jest` dependencies if your project is not meant to include automated tests.
 - tune `prettier` configuration on `package.json`